Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-Accumulated local effects plots (ALE) extend M-plots to obtain an unbiased estimate for the main effects of a feature of interest.
+Accumulated local effects plots (ALE)\cite{apley2020} extend M-plots to obtain an unbiased estimate for the main effects of a feature of interest.
 The basic idea consists of three parts.
 The first part constitutes removing unwanted effects of other features by first taking partial derivatives (local effects) of the prediction function with regard to the feature of interest.
-Then the local effects are averaged over the conditional distribution similar to M-plots to avoid the extrapolation issue.
+Next, the local effects are averaged over the conditional distribution similar to M-plots to avoid the extrapolation issue.
 Finally, the averaged local effects are integrated (accumulated) with regard to the same feature of interest to estimate its global main effect, obviating the omitted variable bias.
-This section constitutes the first formal demonstration of M-plots and ALE plots in the context of survival analysis.
+Figure~\ref{fig:ale_comp_sim} presents the ALE plots for the previously discussed simulation example.
+Contrary to the complementary PDPs (Figure~\ref{fig:pdp_comp_sim}), the ALE procedure accurately captures the respective strong positive and negative effects of features $\texttt{x}_1$ and $\texttt{x}_2$ on the predicted probability of survival.
+Additionally, we observe that these effects intensify with increasing survival times, which is an artifact of the natural shape of the survival curves.